Alfred the Great: King of the Anglo-Saxons

 A year later, in 886, Alfred reoccupied the city of London and set out to make it habitable again.
 Alfred entrusted the city to the care of his son-in-law Æthelred, ealdorman of Mercia.
-Soon afterwards, Alfred restyled himself as "King of the Anglo-Saxons".
+Soon afterwards, Alfred restyled himself "King of the Anglo-Saxons".
 The restoration of London progressed through the latter half of the 880s and is believed to have revolved around a new street plan; added fortifications in addition to the existing Roman walls; and, some believe, the construction of matching fortifications on the south bank of the River Thames.

 This is also the period in which almost all chroniclers agree that the Saxon people of pre-unification England submitted to Alfred.
 In 888, Æthelred, the archbishop of Canterbury, also died.
 One year later Guthrum, or Athelstan by his baptismal name, Alfred's former enemy and king of East Anglia, died and was buried in Hadleigh, Suffolk.
 Guthrum's death changed the political landscape for Alfred.
 The resulting power vacuum stirred other power-hungry warlords eager to take his place in the following years.
-The quiet years of Alfred's life were coming to a close.